usmankathat/MovieWebsite/README.md

 # MovieWebsite
-It is a frontend of a movie website.
+Designed the front end layout of movie website.
+I have used html, css, andshort of javaScript to make it look elegant.